California man caught with 16 pounds of meth on I-80, Seward County sheriff says - NewsBreak

 High-profile incidents of deaths by police officers, such as in the cases of George Floyd in Minneapolis and, more recently, Tyre Nichols in Memphis, Tennessee, have been lightning rods for social movements demanding systemic change in American policing, with calls for greater accountability and transparency, and equal protection for all.

-SACRAMENTO, Calif. - A California senator wants to make it illegal for police officers to buy illegal handguns.
-This week, Sen. Nancy Skinner, (D-Berkeley) introduced SB 377, which would close a loophole that now allows California law enforcement officers to buy illegal handguns for their personal use or to resell them.
+SACRAMENTO, Calif. - A California senator wants to make it illegal for police officers to buy unlawful handguns and them use them at home or sell them.
+This week, Sen. Nancy Skinner, (D-Berkeley) introduced SB 377, which would close a loophole that now allows California law enforcement officers to buy unlawful handguns for their personal use or to resell them.

 DNA evidence leads to arrest in 1981 California murders